nescampos/carvbot/README.md

 For accessing cryptocurrency news from CARV API:

 - **CARV_AUTH_TOKEN**: Authentication token for CARV API access
-- **Optional**: The bot will work without this token but with limited news functionality
 - **Recommended**: Get your token from CARV platform for full news access
 - **How to get**: Visit [CARV Documentation](https://docs.carv.io) for API access instructions